LateefAkinola/lateefoakinola/content/featured/Mini-Mobile-Arm-Bot/index.md

 showInProjects: true
 ---

 In this project, I modeled a simple mobile base robot with a camera sensor to provide vision for navigation.
 A simple robot arm was then added on top of the mobile base for manipulation.
-I employed [Gazebo Plugins](https://gazebosim.org/libs/plugin/) to configure the sensor, for the differential drive control for the rear wheels, and for the joint state publisher and pose trajectory updates for the robot arm joints.
+I employed [Gazebo Plugins](https://gazebosim.org/libs/plugin/) to configure the sensor, the rear wheels' differential drive control, and the robot arm's joint state publisher and pose trajectory updates.